rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! quote "1 Corinthians 15:25"
     For he must reign, till he hath put all enemies under his feet.

-These beasts are counted amongst the enemies of Christ.
+These surviving beasts are counted amongst the enemies of Christ.
 The beasts once had dominion, but their wordly dominion was taken away.
 And now in the *messianic age* they have no power over Christians.
 Instead they tempt and deceive.
 They are no longer worldly powers that oppress humans.
 They are but powers of darkness, the absence of light and truth.